consbio/mbtileserver/README.md

       --host string                IP address to listen on.
 Default is all interfaces. (default "0.0.0.0") -k, --key string                 TLS private key
       --missing-image-tile-404     Return HTTP 404 error code when image tile is misssing instead of default behavior to return blank PNG
   -p, --port int                   Server port.
 Default is 443 if --cert or --tls options are used, otherwise 8000. (default -1)
   -r, --redirect                   Redirect HTTP to HTTPS
       --root-url string            Root URL of services endpoint (default "/services") -s, --secret-key string          Shared secret key used for HMAC request authentication --tiles-only                 Only enable tile endpoints (shortcut for --disable-svc-list --disable-tilejson --disable-preview)
-  -t, --tls                        Auto TLS via Let's Encrypt -v, --verbose                    Verbose logging
+  -t, --tls                        Auto TLS via Let's Encrypt.
+Requires domain to be set -v, --verbose                    Verbose logging
 ```